Burwood/JLH_Automation/Example_Project/readme.md

 ---

+# Take a look at the [Terraform](https://github.com/Burwood/JLH_Automation/tree/master/Example_Project/terraform) and [Ansible](https://github.com/Burwood/JLH_Automation/tree/master/Example_Project/ansible) directories to learn more about each

+---
-# Configure a template VM
+## Next steps - Configure a template VM

+**Note** This project expects there to be one snapshot on the template VM so we can leverage linked-clones

 ## Install chocolatey
 ```powershell